 I had this experience, actually, I will confess.
 After the marathon we ran in Sacramento some years ago, we were given these fantastic red shirts with the logo: “Run for World Peace” and this great quote, “Without Inner Peace, Outer Peace is Impossible.”
 My shirt fitted me perfectly.
 And I loved it, and was so looking forward to just wearing it.

 But then somebody said sadly, “Oh, I only got a large, I can’t wear a large, I’m a small,” and this thought came into my head, “Oh, crikey, I’m going to have to give them mine, aren’t I, show a good example?”
-So I did, and there was a pang – “Ugh.
+So I did, I asked if they wanted to swap, and there was a pang – “Ugh.
 I’ve got a large shirt now, a large red shirt saying, “Without Inner Peace, Outer Peace is Impossible.”

 It is so useful when things like this happen, you just see this childish, pathetic mind.
 I was happy to make her smile, truth be told, but at the same time I had attachment to this shirt, I had already labeled it “mine”, and as a result there was a bit of a pang.
 And then of course I had to give away the large shirt too as it didn’t fit.